laktek/punch/README.md

         "markdown": "./parsers/markdown"
       }
     };
+    ```

 ## Sample

-Checkout the sample available at `/sample` to understand the directory structure and configurations.
+There's a sample available in `/sample`, which will help you to understand the directory structure and configurations.

 ## Contributing

 You are encouraged to contribute and be part of Punch:

 * Report any bugs or feature requests - http://github.com/laktek/punch/issues/
-* Help with improving the documentation, official site and screencasts.
+* Help with improving the documentation, site and screencasts.
 * Fork, Refactor and send pull requests.
-* If you have big ideas for Punch, please feel free to contact me (original author - http://laktek.com/about).
+* If you have big ideas for Punch, please feel free to contact me (Lakshan - http://laktek.com/about).
 Let's have a chat.